yohann-devweb3/one-million-lines/README.md

 ## Preview :

-This project is visible on : `https://yohann-devweb3.github.io/one-million-lines/`
+The demo is visible on : `https://yohann-devweb3.github.io/one-million-lines/`

 ## Authors
 Yohann HUEDRÖ